For more information on any of our services or to schedule a meeting, please contact us

-With over 15 years of biotechnology industry experience, both in and out of the lab, Account Director Carolyn Hawley is a valued client contact and strategic lead for a range of life science companies in both public and investor relations.
+With over 15 years of biotechnology industry experience, both in and out of the lab, Vice President Carolyn Hawley is a valued client contact and strategic lead for a range of life science companies in both public and investor relations.

 Carolyn has deep experience serving clients across the industry spectrum, including therapeutic development, venture capital, research tools, diagnostics and hospitals.
 With a background in science, Carolyn is noted for her strength in understanding technical concepts and translating them into accessible communications that educate investors, journalists and the public.